Existence of a Non-Uniquely Ergodic Interval Exchange Transformation with Flips Possessing Three Invariant Measures: Interval Exchange Transformations with Flips

 \begin{definition} An IET is a map $T: I \to I$ determined by a pair $(\lambda, \pi)$, where: \begin{itemize} \item $\lambda = (\lambda_1, \dots, \lambda_n) \in \mathbb{R}_+^n$ is a vector of lengths.
 Let $L = \sum_{i=1}^n \lambda_i$. \item $\pi = (\pi_0, \pi_1) \in \mathcal{S}_n \times \mathcal{S}_n$ is a pair of permutations on $\{1, \dots, n\}$. \end{itemize} The permutations define partitions of the domain and range of $T$.
 The interval $I$ is partitioned into $n$ consecutive subintervals, whose orderings are given by $\pi_0$ for the domain and $\pi_1$ for the range.
 For each label $k \in \{1, \dots, n\}$, there is a unique subinterval of length $\lambda_k$ in both the domain and the range partition.

-The map $T$ sends the domain subinterval with label $k$ to the range subinterval with the same label $k$ by a translation. \end{definition}
+The map $T$ sends the domain subinterval with label $k$ to the range subinterval with the same label $k$ by a translation.
+At the discontinuity points, $T$ is defined to be right‑continuous. \end{definition}

 \begin{definition} An IET $T$ is called an FIET if the partitioned interval not only has its subintervals rearranged but also has their orientation reversed.
 The map $T$ is defined by a triple $(\lambda, \pi, F)$: \begin{itemize} \item $(\lambda, \pi)$ are as in the definition of an IET. \item $F \subseteq \{1, \dots, n\}$ is a set of indices called the \emph{flip set}.
-It is the set of intervals that reverse their orientation under the map $T$ \end{itemize} \end{definition}
+It is the set of intervals that reverse their orientation under the map $T$. \end{itemize} The discontinuity points of $T$ are the endpoints of the subintervals $I_i$, this set is finite and therefore of Lebesgue measure zero.
+At each discontinuity point, $T$ is defined to be right‑continuous. \end{definition}